Flat-Coated Retriever Shedding

 When Shedding Indicates Problems

 Many breed-associated conditions are manageable when detected early but become significantly more complex — and expensive — when diagnosis is delayed.
-Watch for early signs of cancer, maintain regular veterinary visits, and keep your dog at a healthy weight — obesity exacerbates nearly every health condition Flat-Coated Retrievers are prone to.
+Watch for early signs of cancer, maintain regular veterinary visits, and keep your dog at a healthy weight — excess weight worsens most of the conditions Flat-Coated Retrievers are prone to.

 Dollar for dollar, breed-appropriate screening catches problems at the stage where treatment is most effective and least costly.